 Another entrée from Meinl CFT5-BK is another great competitor on this list.
 This tambourine is also placed by a rubber band on the front end of your foot, but the shape of the body is different, with much impact on the sound.

-The previous tambourine had a shell-style body and this one has a flat body, with five pairs of jingles, placed on a flat rubberwood body, giving this instrument stronger and louder sound.
-This characteristic also enables the player to play it a bit differently, giving more ring and jingle to his playing.
+The top pick had a shell-style body and this one has a flat body, with five pairs of jingles, placed on a flat rubberwood body, giving this instrument a stronger and louder sound.
+This characteristic also enables the player to play it a bit differently, giving more of a ring and jingle to his playing.
 They are mainly produced to be combined with Cajon and other acoustic instruments.

 The great thing about all of the Meinl tambourines is that they all come with a two-year guarantee, meaning that even if they break at some point, you will get them repaired or replaced by the company, which is a great feature of these tambourines.

-We hope this list helped you with choosing the right tambourine for you and your music style.
-All of these are really great instruments and the fact that they are really cheap and small means you really shouldn’t hesitate in getting one of these babies.
+I hope this list helped you with choosing the best foot tambourine for you and your music style.
+All of these are great instruments and the fact that they are cheap and small means you really shouldn’t hesitate in getting one of these babies.

 Once you get them, you’ll ask yourself how did you live before having one of them, as they are truly a great accomplice for any musician playing without percussions in his set.
-Pesky, jingle sound they produce will be just a great light filler for the background of your melody and you should really get down and start practicing with one of these right now.
+The pesky, jingle sound they produce will be just a great light filler for the background of your melody and you should get down and start practicing with one of these right now.